CryptoCatX/AnimalsCoin/README.md

 Animalscoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 1'000'0000 blocks (~4 years)
- - ~84 million total coins
+ - ~100 million total coins

-The rest is the same as Bitcoin.
+The rest is slightly different than Bitcoin.
- - 50 coins per block
+ - 100 coins per block
- - 2016 blocks to retarget difficulty
+ - 2020 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Animalscoin client sofware, see http://www.animalscoin.org.
+For more information, as well as an immediately useable, binary version of the Animalscoin client sofware, see http://www.theanimalscoin.com

 License
 -------